 These factors in turn will have different impacts on different types of coverage.
 For instance, you can see the impact of this on your specific vehicle using our car insurance calculator tool.

-As well as minivans and trucks, compact SUVs like the Honda CR-V or the Toyota RAV4 tend to have the relatively beneficial impact on your collision coverage premiums.
+As well as minivans and trucks, compact SUVs like the Honda CR-V or the Toyota RAV4 tend to have the relatively beneficial impact on your collision insurance premiums.

 However, when it comes to cars that are more beneficial for your liability insurance premiums, cars like luxury sedans tend to have the advantage.
 Larger trucks and SUVs can actually push up the premiums for this part of your coverage.